openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 - Provide a day-0 solution for cluster installations involving external DNS management by the customer.
 - DNS traffic management during DNS management policy migration from managed to unmanaged.
+- Enable the cluster admin to change the default ingresscontroller's domain (which would also require updating routes and certificates).

 ## Proposal